-Here are our top five favourite online shopping platforms in Malaysia for everything other than groceries (you can get your groceries on some of the more general sites like Lazada, though).
+Here are our top five favorite online shopping platforms in Malaysia for everything other than groceries (you can get your groceries on some of the more general sites like Lazada, though).

-At least I check the prices here to have an idea what the range of local prices are before I go on to my next favourite platform.
+At least I check the prices here to have an idea what the range of local prices is before I go on to my next favorite platform.
 The shopping area is located in the Garage section at the bottom of the main page, with different categories for different items.

 I like Lowyat Forum because, more often than not, you can message a seller directly on the platform or if they have their mobile number, agree to a meetup, and complete a deal within a few hours.
 You can also tell how long a person has been active in the system and see their reputation on the platform.

 Your preferred method of dealing here should be Cash on Delivery (COD); you agree on a meeting venue and time with the seller (choose malls or places with people), get there and inspect the item, pay for it and go home happy if it’s what you want.
 Only available on the web.
 You can access it on the web browser on your mobile devices, however.

 I usually end up buying most of my electronics and clothing items from here after checking the prices everywhere else.
 I like the wide range of options available here that is often not available in Malaysia.
 It also has the best online security in this group.